Webwiznitr/Project-basil/README.md

 - Bagpacks🎒
 - Stickers Pack😍
 - And Many More Exciting Prizes🎁

+# Ways to contribute:
+1. Solve the issues which are listed
+2. Create your own issue and then send PR.

 Please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.